sodacan-net/sodacan-core/documentation/architecture.md

 ```
 Behind the scenes, SodaCan consumes a message and makes a note if its value has changed.
 If it did, it signals an event which the `ON` statements in the module will react to.

 The publishing side is similar.
-A `PUBLIC` variable is a message-in-waiting.
-Once a processing cycle is completed, `PUBLIC` variables that have been modified will be published.
+A `PUBLISH` variable is a message-in-waiting.
+Once a processing cycle is completed, `PUBLISH` variables that have been modified will be published.

 ```
 MODULE switch1
-	PUBLIC state {on,off}
+	PUBLISH state {on,off}
 	...
 	ON ...
 		THEN state.on		// Set the state to on